Yohan205/youtube-downloader/README.md

-# Youtube MP3 Downloader
+# Youtube Downloader

-Youtube MP3 Downloader is a module which allows to specify YouTube videos from which the audio data should be extracted, converted to MP3, and stored on disk.
+Youtube MP3 and MP4 Downloader is a module which allows from an specify YouTube video to converted to MP3 (Only audio) or MP4 (Video), and stored on disk.

 ## Installation